 Daily weather measurements were taken at the summit observatory from 1883-1904, recording fog present on the summit almost 80% of the time between November and January, and 55% of the time in May and June.
 The summit experiences 261 gales in an average year, and receives 4,350 millimeters of rainfall versus 2,050 mm in Fort William and just 580 mm in "rainy London".

-There is usually quite a temperature difference between the bottom and the top.
+There usually is a large temperature difference between the bottom and the top.
 Some times the cloud base comes down to about where the snow line is in this picture.
 Usually the summit is in cloud.
 Walking through snow in a cloud can be disorienting.
 And it doesn't make for very good pictures....

 It will rain until you reach the elevation where the rain turns first to sleet and then to snow.
 A lot of wind gets funneled through the glens and then blows very strongly as it is forced over the mountains.
 This gives you the experience of being sprayed with rain and sleet from below.